RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

 Get NVD data automatically

 * A notebook or script in [nvd](https://github.com/RiskBasedPrioritization/RiskBasedPrioritizationAnalysis/data_in/nvd) downloads the NVD data.
-* The data is ouput to data_out/CVSSData.csv.gz
+* The data is output to data_out/CVSSData.csv.gz
 * Note: The download method used will be deprecated some time after Dec 2023 per https://nvd.nist.gov/vuln/data-feeds